 Instead, you can go to a hosting platform.
 The platform will provide preset themes with the code built in.
 All you need to do is modify around the edges to make your site unique to you.

-If you’re new to platforms or don’t know what you’re looking for, check out our three favorite blogging platforms of 2019.
+If you’re new to platforms or don’t know what you’re looking for, check out our three favorite blogging platforms to start a blog.

 Include the Right Components